Introduction to Malaysian Culture Customs and Etiquette

 Malaysia is a nation obsessed with rigid beauty ideals and being fair-skinned.

-Being a “Puteri Lilin” itself is not entirely a compliment; it means that the candle princess is fragile and delicate and must be cared for.
+Being a “Puteri Lilin” is not entirely a compliment; it means that the candle princess is fragile and delicate and must be cared for.

 Among the Malaysian Chinese community, fair-skinned girls are considered “pretty.”